openvinotoolkit/openvino/src/plugins/intel_gna/docs/transformations.md

 # GNA transformations documentation

-GNAPlugin has multiple methods, one of the most important is LoadNetwork.
-That method prepares input graph to execute on the GNA hardware.
-Input graph usually consists of variety of operations, i.e. Convolution, Add, Gather, LSTMSequence.
-GNA hardware provides limited number of operations.
-First of all LoadNetwork method converts input network to equivalent network with layers each of them could be executed on the GNA hardware.
+GNA Plugin provides implementation of multiple methods required by OpenVINO plugin API.
+Input graph usually consists of variety of operations, i.e. Convolution, Add, Gather, LSTMSequence and so on.
+GNA Hardware is its own limitation and not all operations can be executed on GNA Hardware.
-There is a work moving entire GNA plugin from legacy CNNNetwork API to the ngraph.
+One of the main functionalities for GNA Plugin is conversion of input network to equivalent network which could be executed on the GNA hardware.
+This conversion is realized by LoadNetwok method.

 ## LoadNetwork

-GNAPlugin::LoadNetwork will start with the next stages:
+GNAPlugin::LoadNetwork in the future should execute following stages:
 -	Converting input graph to fully GNA-supported graph (all in ngraph)
 -	Creating and connecting GNA primitives within libGNA from ngraph-based network

-More precisely:
+These stages include:
 -	Obtaining ngraph-based network from the CNNNetwork argument (if input is not ngraph-based, proceed to CNNNetwork passes stage)
 -	Pass ngraph-based network through ngraph-based transformations.
 -	Convert ngraph-based network to CNNNetwork-based